Skip to content

 The Model Manager tab in the UI provides a few ways to install models, including using your already-downloaded models.
 You'll see a popup directing you there on first startup.
 For more information, see the model install docs.

-If you find some models are missing after updating to v4, it's likely they weren't correctly registered before the update and didn't get picked up in the migration.
+If you find some models are missing after updating from v3, it's likely they weren't correctly registered before the update and didn't get picked up in the migration.

 You can use the Scan Folder tab in the Model Manager UI to fix this.
 The models will either be in the old, now-unused autoimport folder, or your models folder.